AdobeDocs/audience-manager.en/help/using/features/segments/trait-recommendations.md

 ## How it Works

-To produce trait recommendations, we compute the [Jaccard similarity](https://en.wikipedia.org/wiki/Jaccard_index) between the target trait and every other trait that your account has access to, including third-party data.
-We then display up to five traits that have the highest similarity.
+To produce trait recommendations, Audience Manager computes the [Jaccard similarity](https://en.wikipedia.org/wiki/Jaccard_index) between the target trait and every other trait that your account has access to, including third-party data.
+Audience Manager then displays up to five traits that have the highest similarity.

 ## Trait Similarity Score

-We calculate the Trait Similarity Score between two traits by computing the intersection and union in terms of the number of UUIDs and then divide the two.
+Audience Manager calculate the Trait Similarity Score between two traits by computing the intersection and union in terms of the number of UUIDs and then divide the two.
 For two traits A and B, the calculation looks like this:

 ![](assets/jaccard_similarity.png)